 In the years of 1840 AD, Dr. Jacques-Joseph Moreau, a French psychiatrist, studied cannabis effects in detail and found that marijuana is a great cure for headaches, sleeplessness, and imbalanced appetite.
 In the following years, cannabis emanated as an established medicine in Europe.

 The historic moment for marijuana use in America came in 1850 AD.
 Marijuana entered the US Pharmacopeia in this year.
 It was legal to prescribe medical cannabis hereafter for various health conditions including dysentery, cholera, typhus, tetanus, rabies, opiate addiction, anthrax, leprosy, gout, incontinence, excessive menstrual bleeding, etc.

 In the year 1889 AD, Dr. E.A.Birch talked about the use of cannabis to control the opiate abuse in one of the most trustable journals, The Lancet.

-I don’t know if I should have included the later years of the 20th century, but I really wanted to keep that out of the history.
+I don’t know if I should have included the later years of the 20th century, but I really wanted to keep that out of history.
 This is the history of cannabis!
-Everything after the 19th century ended still seems afresh in the minds of the cannabis enthusiasts.
-More than that, there was a steep decline in people’s positive outlook to cannabis in the last century which made marijuana a villain.
+Everything after the 19th century ended still seems afresh in the minds of cannabis enthusiasts.
+More than that, there was a steep decline in people’s positive outlook on cannabis in the last century which made marijuana a villain.

 There’s a lot that happened in the 20th century which we will discuss in another article.
 The history of medical cannabis is rich, and the gradual increase of its medical use is a proof that people were a lot more subjective back then, unlike now, where things have to be either white or black.
 Marijuana is something that lies in the gray and must be used responsibly to enjoy its benefits.